 We use panel data on S&P 1500 companies to identify external network connections between directors and CEOs.
 We find that firms with more powerful CEOs are more likely to appoint directors with ties to the CEO.
 Using changes in board composition due to director death and retirement for identification, we find that CEO-director ties reduce firm value, particularly in the absence of other governance mechanisms to substitute for board oversight.
 We also find that firms with more CEO-director ties engage in more value-destroying acquisitions.
 Overall, our results suggest that network ties with the CEO weaken the intensity of board monitoring.

 · Translation?
-The Effect of Cultural Values on Mergers Around the World with Kenneth R. Ahern and Daniele Daminelli Forthcoming on the Journal of Financial Economics, 2012 and Winner of the CEG Research Prize in Corporate Finance at the Finance Down Under Conference
+The Effect of Cultural Values on Mergers Around the World with Kenneth R. Ahern and Daniele Daminelli – Journal of Financial Economics, 2015, Vol. 117 Issue 1 pp. 165-189.
+Winner of the CEG Research Prize in Corporate Finance at the Finance Down Under Conference